farirpgs/fari-app/lib/docs/fate-stunts.md

 ### With Specific Weapons

 - **Do You Like It?
-I Made It Myself.** A weapon you made yourself is a weapon that you know really well. +2 to defend with Fight when opponents attempt to disarm you or turn the limitations of your weapon against you. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+I Made It Myself.** A weapon you made yourself is a weapon that you know really well. +2 to defend with Fight when opponents attempt to disarm you or turn the limitations of your weapon against you.
 - **My Blade Strikes True.** Once per conflict, you can force the opponent to use a mild consequence instead of a 2-point stress box on a successful Fight attack with your heirloom sword.
 (Fate Core, p.93)
 - **Two Sword Joe.** Normally, fighting with two swords just looks cool, but when you wield two swords, you have a decisive advantage.
 Any time you succeed on an attack with two swords, the stress inflicted is increased by one. (adapted from Spirit of the Century SRD, §6.15.4)